 The Wisdom of Insecurity

-One day Ajahn Chah held up a beautiful Chinese tea cup, “To me this cup is already broken.
+One day Ajahn Chah held up a beautiful tea cup, “To me this cup is already broken.
 Because I know its fate, I can enjoy it fully here and now.
 And when it’s gone, it’s gone.”
-When we understand the truth of uncertainty and relax, we become free.
+When we understand the truth of uncertainty, we become free.

 We may lose our best piece of pottery in the firing, the charter school we work so hard to create may fold, our start up business may go under, our children may develop problems beyond our control.
 If we only focus on the results, we will be devastated.
 But if we know the cup is broken, we can give our best to the process, create what we can and trust the larger process of life itself.
 We can plan, we can care for, tend and respond.
 But we cannot control.
 Instead we take a breath, and open to what is unfolding, where we are.
 This is a profound shift, from holding on, to letting go.
 As Suzuki Roshi says, “When we understand the truth of impermanence and find our composure in it, there we find ourselves in Nirvana.”